 Is the front of your bra being pulled down?

-This is also a sign that the back band is too small, have a look, the underwire (or in the case of non-wired bras the casing that the wire would be in) should sit under the bust and follow the natural curve of your bust, it should not be pulling down.
+This is a sign that the back band, the cup or both are too small.
+Have a look, the underwire (or in the case of non-wired bras the casing that the wire would be in) should sit comfortably under and follow the natural curve of your bust, it should not be pulling down.

 Do the shoulder straps dig in?

-Have a look, are the shoulder straps are digging in on the top of your shoulders?
+Are your shoulder straps digging in at the top of your shoulders?

-There are two reasons this could be happening, the first is that you have the shoulder straps adjusted so that they are too short, the other is that the back band is too loose and forcing the shoulder straps to support your bust.
+There are two reasons that this could be happening, firstly you may have the shoulder straps adjusted so that they are too short, secondly, the back band may be too loose therefore forcing the shoulder straps to support your bust.

 Is the "bridge" (centre front joining the cups) lifting away from the body?

-The centre front of any underwired bra should lie flat against the body however the exception to this is when you are wearing a non-wired bra.
+The centre front of any underwired bra should lie flat against the body, the exception to this rule is when you are wearing a non-wired bra.

-The underwire plays an important part in "securing" the bridge flat to the breast bone and creating a firmer fit, if there is no wire to do this the fit will be softer (which many prefer) and this does mean the bridge (with out a wire in place) can lift slightly away from the breast bone.
+The underwire plays an important part in "securing" the bridge flat to the breast bone and creating a firmer fit, if there is no wire to do this the fit will be much softer (which many actually prefer!) and this means the bridge can lift slightly away from the breast bone.